GRAM: An Interpretable Approach for Graph Anomaly Detection using Gradient Attention Maps: Conclusion

 \section{Conclusion}

-In this work, we proposed GRAM as an interpretable approach for unsupervised GAD.
-Specifically, we train a VGAE model only using normal graphs and then use its encoder to extract graph-level features for computing the anomaly scores.
-Our analysis on synthetic data and our experiments on real data both show effectiveness of GRAM.
+In this work, we proposed the GRAM method as an interpretable approach for anomaly detection for GAD.
+Specifically, for datasets that consist of both normal and abnormal graph samples and the goal is to distinguish abnormal graphs, we train a VGAE model in an unsupervised manner and then use its encoder to extract graph-level features for computing the anomaly scores.
+For datasets consisting of graphs with graph-level labels, where the goal is to identify specific anomalous nodes in anomalous graphs, we train a GNN regression model using the labels, and then use the gradient attention as a post-processing step to accurately locate the anomalous nodes.

+We performed a theoretical analysis using synthetic data, making simplistic assumptions about the neural networks, to gain insights into the decision-making process of the GRAM method.
+Furthermore, we compared the performance of the GRAM method with state-of-the-art baseline methods on the respective tasks, demonstrating its competitive performance.

 There are some limitations to the current work.
-First, GRAM relies on the assumption that the training data consists of normal graphs to ensure the interpretation remains reliable and thus may be vulnerable to noisy training data.
-Second, GRAM is designed for training on multiple graphs and not applicable to anomalies present within a single graph.
-We plan to address these limitations in future research.
+First, GRAM relies on the assumption that the training data consists of normal graphs, ensuring that the GNN learns accurate features and the interpretation remains reliable.
+Second, it is designed for training on multiple graphs and may not be applicable to scenarios where anomalies are present within a single graph.
+In future research, we intend to enhance the GRAM method to address these limitations and adapt to the aforementioned scenarios.